michaelschleiss/densevlad/README.md

 match bit-for-bit without a local cache.

-Dense assignment defaults to `matmul` (vectorized exact L2 with deterministic zero-descriptor tie handling) and matches kd-tree outputs.
-To force the original kd-tree path, set `DVLAD_ASSIGN_METHOD=kdtree`.
+Dense assignment defaults to `matmul` (vectorized exact L2 with deterministic zero-descriptor tie handling) and is usually identical to kd-tree, but rare tie cases can differ.
+For strict parity tests and paper matching, use `DVLAD_ASSIGN_METHOD=kdtree`.
 For an alternative fast path that may diverge, set `DVLAD_ASSIGN_METHOD=kmeans`.
 The matmul block size can be tuned with `DVLAD_MATMUL_BLOCK` (default 8192).

 ## Performance notes